ghacks Technology News

 Check CSS Properties with Xray

 Xray is a bookmarklet that can be used in Firefox, Internet Explorer 6+ and Safari that displays CSS Properties of elements on a website.
 The process is as simple as it could be.
-The user loads a website, clicks on the Xray bookmarklet which loads an overlay that will display the information.
+You load a website that you want to analyze, click on the Xray bookmarklet and wait until it has loaded an overlay on the page that displays information.

 Every click on an element displays the CSS properties for that element right on the screen.
-The element itself displays its width, height and position on the screen while the Xray box displays additional information such as margin, padding, position and border values.
+The element itself is displayed with its width, height and position on the screen while the Xray box displays additional information such as margin, padding, position and border values.

 This is in no way as powerful as the Firebug extension for Firefox but it can give a good quick overview over certain important CSS properties.
 I’m mentioning it here mainly because I think that it is astonishing that a simply bookmarklet could display such a wealth of information.